bonnielunawalker/MazeSolver/README.md

 # MazeSolver

 MazeSolver was my final programming project for my first semester of university.
 It is a procedural maze generator and solver written in Pascal, using the SwinGame library to generate the graphics.
+Note that this project was completed before I really knew about version control, and as such has very few commits.

 #### How do I get it working?